 The project demonstrated here shows how to replace the plug on a typical medium-duty grounded extension cord.

 Equipment / Tools

 - Phillips screwdriver

-Tighten the plug clamp onto the cord, using the screwdriver.
-If the plug is in two parts, slide the body up to the wiring half of the plug and join the two parts with the provided screws, then tighten the cord clamp on the body.
+Using a screwdriver, tighten the plug clamp onto the cord.
+If the plug is in two parts, slide the outer shell up to the wired portion of the plug and join the two parts with the provided screws, then tighten the cord clamp on the body.